williamsongigi69/sqlalchemy-challenge/README.md

 * The following are optional challenge queries.
 These are highly recommended to attempt, but not required for the homework.

-  * Calcualte the rainfall per weather station using the previous year's matching dates.
+  * Calculate the rainfall per weather station using the previous year's matching dates.

 * Calculate the daily normals.
 Normals are the averages for min, avg, and max temperatures.